 If you have ever seen one of these dogs, you will remember it!
-And it was probably a startling experience.
 A male English Mastiff stands at least 30 inches at the shoulder and can outweigh many a full-grown man tipping the scales at up to 200 lbs.
 The English Mastiff is a wonderful but massive dog with a large, heavy, square head and well-marked stop between the eyes.
 Discover more about our English Mastiff puppies for sale below!

 The muzzle should be half the length of the skull with medium-sized brown to dark hazel eyes set wide apart with a black mask around them.
 The nose is dark and they have small, V-shaped ears in proportion with the skull that’s dark in color.
 The teeth should meet in a scissors bite but a slightly undershot bite is also acceptable in the show ring providing the teeth do not show when the mouth is closed.